sowbug/TribeDuino/README.md

 - [arms22](http://code.google.com/p/arms22/).
 I actually didn't look at this code at all, but it served as a compelling existence proof of an Arduino soft modem.

-After this project got mentioned on [Hack A Day](http://hackaday.com/2011/12/30/programming-an-arduino-using-an-audio-file/), a commenter pointed out the [Audioino](http://hackaday.com/2011/09/09/program-an-arduino-using-your-sound-card/) project, which does the same thing but has an ATmega bootloader as well as an IDE to generate new sound files.
+After [Hack A Day](http://hackaday.com/2011/12/30/programming-an-arduino-using-an-audio-file/) mentioned this project, a commenter pointed out the [Audioino](http://hackaday.com/2011/09/09/program-an-arduino-using-your-sound-card/) project, which does the same thing but has an ATmega bootloader as well as an IDE to generate new sound files.
 Check it out!